About Danica

 In 2020, Knežević received her PhD titled Holding Space: The Negotiation of Self and Other in Performative Art Practice as a Site of Caregiving from Sydney College of the Arts, The University of Sydney.

-Since 2014, Knežević has been a sessional lecturer at the University of Technology Sydney and Australian Catholic University, where she has taught performance, video, and photography, core and elective subjects, and third final projects.
+Since 2014, Knežević has been a sessional lecturer at the Australian Catholic University and University of Technology Sydney, where she has taught performance, video, and photography, core and elective subjects, and third final projects.
 She has received teaching awards for her teaching.